karthikv1392/cs3301_osn/mini-projects/mini-project2.md

 You are strictly forbidden from sending, injecting, or crafting packets.
 LAZY Corp’s legal team has a very small budget, and they don’t want to spend it bailing you out for taking down the campus Wi-Fi.
 Observe only.

+And when the big day comes, **keep [Wireshark](https://www.wireshark.org/download.html) handy** – it's your official 'reality check' to ensure your sniffer isn't just making things up.
+That is have wireshark downloaded and setup on your system during the evals.

 ## Phase 1: Setting the Hook - Interface & Basic Capture